autorope/donkeycar/docs/guide/install_software.md

 If you are using the prebuilt image specified above, then your Pi is ready to go.
 You should see a d2 and donkey directory.

-> Note: Check manage.py to make sure it uses the correct settings for the PWM channel for steering and throttle.
-Open manage.py ```nano ~/d2/manage.py``` and make sure that you see the lines:
+> Note: Check config.py to make sure it uses the correct settings for the PWM channel for steering and throttle.
+Open config.py ```nano ~/d2/config.py``` and make sure that you see the lines:
 >
-> * steering_controller = dk.parts.PCA9685(1)
+> * STEERING_CHANNEL = 1
-> * throttle_controller = dk.parts.PCA9685(0)
+> * THROTTLE_CHANNEL = 0
 >
-> The (1) and (0) for the parts arguments should match whichever channel you used to plug your servo/ESC leads in to your 9685 board.
+> The 1 and 0 for the parts arguments should match whichever channel you used to plug your servo/ESC leads in to your 9685 board.
 Usually this ranges from 0-15 and it numbered on the board.

 ----
 Now let's setup things on your PC.
 Install varies depending on platform.